-However, consideration may be given to a condition preventing the taking of alcoholic and other drinks from the premises in open containers (e.g. glasses and opened bottles).
+However, consideration should be given to a condition preventing the taking of alcoholic and other drinks from the premises in open containers (e.g. glasses and opened bottles).

-This again could be necessary to prevent the use of these containers as offensive weapons in surrounding streets after individuals have left the premises.
+This may again be necessary to prevent the use of these containers as offensive weapons in surrounding streets after individuals have left the premises.

-A.8 Restrictions on drinking areas
+Restrictions on drinking areas

-It may be necessary for the Council to restrict the areas where alcoholic drinks may be consumed in premises after they have been purchased from the bar.
+It may be necessary to restrict the areas where alcoholic drinks may be consumed in premises after they have been purchased from the bar.
 An example would be at a sports ground where the police consider it necessary to prevent the consumption of alcohol on the terracing of sports grounds during particular sports events.
-Such conditions will not only specify these areas, but indicate the circumstances in which the ban will apply and times at which it will be enforced.
+Such conditions should not only specify these areas, but indicate the circumstances in which the ban would apply and times at which it should be enforced.

-A.9 Capacity limits
+Capacity limits